Thames Water: Origins

-Thames Water can trace its history back to the building of the New River, from 1609 to 1612, which channelled fresh water from Hertfordshire to the New River Head in Islington.
-The business of the New River was taken over by the New River Company, officially founded by royal charter in 1619, under the leadership of Edmund Colthurst and Hugh Myddelton.
-Although earlier water companies existed providing fresh water to London, the New River Company is the earliest direct ancestor of Thames Water today.
+Thames Water can trace its history back to the construction of the New River, which was started in 1604 by Edmund Colthurst to carry fresh water from Hertfordshire into London.
+The business of the New River was taken over by the New River Company, officially founded by royal charter in 1619, under the leadership of Hugh Myddelton.
+Although earlier small-scale water supply operations existed, the New River Company was the first water supply company and is the earliest direct ancestor of Thames Water today.

-During the 1850s, Dr John Snow and William Farr's identification of the 1854 Broad Street cholera outbreak provided a stimulus to the better treatment of sewage.
+During the 1850s, John Snow and William Farr's identification of the 1854 Broad Street cholera outbreak provided a stimulus for the better treatment of sewage.
 The Thames Conservancy was established in 1857 with unified control over water supply, drainage and navigation.
 The Great Stink occurred in 1858, and focused government and public opinion on cleaning up the Thames.
-Joseph Bazalgette's remediation of The Great Stink provided the company with much of London's present Victorian sewerage infrastructure and several listed buildings within its portfolio of sites.
+To resolve these issues, the Metropolitan Board of Works, under the leadership of Chief Engineer Joseph Bazalgette, constructed a large network of sewers by 1870, many of which are still in use today.

-In 1904 The New River Company and eight other water companies serving London were taken into public ownership under control of the newly founded Metropolitan Water Board, and in 1973 these responsibilities were transferred to the Thames Water Authority.
+In 1904 the New River Company and eight other water companies serving London were taken into public ownership under the control of the newly-founded Metropolitan Water Board.
+In 1973 the responsibility for water supply and sewage in the Thames catchment was transferred to the Thames Water Authority.

-Privatisation and listing
+Privatisation

-In 1989, the responsibility for navigation, regulatory, river and channels management inherited from the Thames Conservancy, was transferred to the National Rivers Authority which later became part of the Environment Agency.
-The remainder of Thames Water Authority was privatised as Thames Water Utilities Limited.
-The company was listed on the London Stock Exchange and became a constituent of the FTSE 100 Index.
+In 1989, the responsibility for navigation, regulatory, river and channels management was transferred from the Thames Water Authority to the National Rivers Authority, which became part of the Environment Agency in 1996.
+The remainder of the Thames Water Authority was privatised as Thames Water Utilities Limited.

-Following international expansion, Thames Water became the world's third largest water company in 1995.

 Takeovers

 Thames Water plc was acquired by the German utility company RWE in 2001.
-As well as its British operations, it continued as an international water treatment consultancy and acquired further overseas operations.

-On 17 October 2006, following several years of criticism about failed leakage targets in the UK, RWE announced it would sell Thames Water for £8 billion to Kemble Water Holdings Ltd, a consortium led by the Australian Macquarie Group.
+On 17 October 2006, following several years of criticism about failed leakage targets in the UK, RWE announced it would sell Thames Water for £8 billion to Kemble Water Holdings Ltd, a consortium led by the Australian Macquarie Group which appointed David Owens as CEO.
 In December 2006, the sale of Thames Water's British operation went ahead, with RWE keeping the overseas operations.

-Under the new ownership, the company re-focused its efforts on improving its operational performance and in 2007 announced the largest-ever capital investment programme (£1 billion p.a.) of any UK water company.
+Under the new ownership, the company re-focused its efforts on improving its operational performance and in 2007 announced the largest-ever capital investment programme (£1 billion in one year) of any UK water company.

-In 2012 some of the company's stock was acquired by the BT Pension Scheme (13%), the Abu Dhabi Investment Authority (9.9%) and the China Investment Corporation (8.7%).
+However, during the 11 years of Macquarie's ownership ending in 2017, there were substantial dividend payouts to shareholders.
+In this period debts increased from £ to £10.5 billion (both 2017 prices) as Macquarie borrowed against the company's assets to increase dividend payments.
+During these 11 years £2.8 billion was paid to shareholders; 40% of the total £7 billion in dividends paid by Thames Water in the 32 years from 1990 to 2022.

 Thames Water was a Tier Three sponsor of the 2012 Summer Olympics in London.

-Recent years